-Bacterial Vaginosis or BV is the most common genital tract disorder in reproductive aged women.
+Bacterial Vaginosis or BV is the most common genital tract disorder in reproductive-aged women.
 It is characterized by a shift from a healthy vaginal microbiome – one dominated by acid-producing bacteria (the healthy bacteria, such as lactobacillus) – to a vagina dominated by unhealthy bacteria.
 The most prominent and often the most disconcerting symptom of BV is a strong fishy vaginal odor, but some women with BV also see increased amounts of discharge that is gray in color.
-Let’s explore how Bacterial Vaginosis affects fertility.
+A burning sensation when you urinate, itching in the vulvovaginal area and pain during sex are other symptoms of Bacterial Vaginosis

 Bacterial Vaginosis can be a vicious circle of triggers, which means that breaking the BV cycle of bacterial imbalance can be very difficult.
 Women with BV have reduced levels of amylase in the vagina, an enzyme that breaks up big carbohydrates into smaller carbohydrates called glycogen that healthy bacteria eat.
 Without this preferred food source, the friendly lactobacillus bacteria can’t grow and thrive.
 Women with BV also have reduced levels of antimicrobial peptides (AMPs) that can fight off invading bacteria.
 In healthy vaginas, vaginal mucosal cells normally make AMPs.